-Services that are covered for you What you must pay when you get these services For people with diabetes who have severe diabetic foot Only the diabetic therapeutic shoes and inserts are subject to disease: One pair per calendar year of therapeutic the plan in-network deductible. custom-molded shoes (including inserts provided with such 20% coinsurance for each shoes) and two additional pairs of inserts, or one pair of depth Medicare-covered service. shoes and three pairs of inserts (not including the You pay these amounts until non-customized removable inserts provided with such shoes). you reach the out-of-pocket Coverage includes fitting. maximum.
-Prior authorization is required.
-Diabetes self-management training is covered under certain \$0 copayment for each Medicare-covered service. conditions.
+Services that are covered for you What you must pay when you get these services Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
+Covered services include: Supplies to monitor your blood glucose: Blood glucose \$0 copayment for each Medicare-covered service. monitor, blood glucose test strips, lancet devices and lancets, Prior authorization is only and glucose-control solutions for checking the accuracy of test applicable to glucometers and strips and monitors. supplies.
+For people with diabetes who have severe diabetic foot Only the diabetic therapeutic shoes and inserts are subject to disease: One pair per calendar year of therapeutic the plan in-network deductible. custom-molded shoes (including inserts provided with such 20% coinsurance for each shoes) and two additional pairs of inserts, or one pair of depth Medicare-covered service. shoes and three pairs of inserts (not including the You pay these amounts until non-customized removable inserts provided with such shoes). you reach the out-of-pocket Coverage includes fitting. maximum.
+Prior authorization is required. \$0 copayment for each Diabetes self-management training is covered under certain Medicare-covered service. conditions.
 Durable medical equipment (DME) and related supplies Deductible applies.
 20% coinsurance for each (For a definition of "durable medical equipment," see Chapter 12 of Medicare-covered service. this booklet.)
 You pay these amounts until you reach the out-of-pocket Covered items include, but are not limited to: wheelchairs, crutches, maximum. powered mattress systems, diabetic supplies, hospital beds ordered by Prior authorization is required. a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
-If our supplier in your area does not carry a particular
+If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
+The most recent list of suppliers is available on our website at AlignSeniorCare.com.